 Moreover, principal investigators for our clinical trials may serve as scientific advisors or consultants to us from time to time and receive compensation in connection with such services.
-Under certain circumstances, we may be required to report some of these relationships to the FDA or comparable foreign regulatory authorities may conclude that a financial relationship between us and a principal investigator has created a conflict of interest or otherwise affected interpretation of the study.
+Under certain circumstances, we may be required to report some of these relationships to the FDA or comparable foreign regulatory authorities.
+The FDA or comparable foreign regulatory authorities may conclude that a financial relationship between us and a principal investigator has created a conflict of interest or otherwise affected interpretation of the study.
 The FDA or comparable foreign regulatory authorities may therefore question the integrity of the data generated at the applicable clinical trial site and the utility of the clinical trial itself may be jeopardized.
 This could result in a delay in approval, or rejection, of our marketing applications by the FDA or comparable foreign regulatory authorities, as the case may be, and may ultimately lead to the denial of marketing approval of one or more of our vaccine candidates.

-Our business is highly dependent on the success of VAX-24, which is in clinical development.
-If we are unable to obtain approval for VAX-24 and effectively commercialize VAX-24, our business would be significantly harmed.
+Our business is highly dependent on the success of our PCV Candidates -VAX-24, which is in clinical development, and VAX-31, which is in preclinical development.
+If we are unable to successfully develop, obtain approval for and effectively commercialize VAX-24 or VAX-31, our business would be significantly harmed.

-Our business and future success depends on our ability to obtain regulatory approval of, and then successfully commercialize, our most advanced vaccine candidate, VAX-24.
-Although VAX-24 has produced positive topline results in a Phase 1/2 clinical study, it may not demonstrate the same results in future pivotal studies.
-VAX-24 will require additional clinical and non-clinical development, regulatory review and approval in multiple jurisdictions, substantial investment, access to sufficient clinical and commercial manufacturing capacity and significant marketing efforts before we can generate any revenue from product sales.
-We cannot provide any assurance that we will be able to successfully advance VAX-24 through the development process.
+Our business and future success depends on our ability to successfully develop, obtain regulatory approval of, and then commercialize our PCV candidates, which include VAX-24, our most advanced vaccine candidate, and VAX-31, our preclinical PCV candidate.
+Although VAX-24 has produced positive topline results in a Phase 1/2 clinical study in adults aged 18-64, positive results from a Phase 2 study in adults aged 65 and older, and data from the full six-month safety assessment and prespecified pooled immunogenicity analyses from both the Phase 2 study in adults aged 65 and older and the prior Phase 1/2 study in adults aged 18-64, it may not demonstrate the same results in future pivotal studies.
+Past and future VAX-24 results may not be indicative of future VAX-31 results.
+We anticipate the submission of the VAX-31 adult IND application to the FDA and announcement of subsequent FDA clearance in the second half of 2023.
+We expect topline safety, tolerability and immunogenicity data from a Phase 1/2 study in adults in 2024.
+VAX-24 and VAX-31will require additional preclinical, clinical and non-clinical development, regulatory review and approval in multiple jurisdictions, substantial investment, access to sufficient clinical and commercial manufacturing capacity and significant marketing efforts before we can generate any revenue from product sales.
+We cannot provide any assurance that we will be able to successfully advance VAX-24 or VAX-31 through the development process.

-The clinical and commercial success of VAX-24 and future vaccine candidates will depend on a number of factors, including the following:
+The clinical and commercial success of VAX-24, VAX-31 and future vaccine candidates will depend on a number of factors, including the following: